castrojo/castrojo.github.io/_posts/2017-08-03-is-a-stateless-home-server-possible.md

 ## Old Reliable, traditional Ubuntu 16.04 with .debs

-This has been working for me up to this point.
-As with anything involving third party packaging, this is a hot mess.
+This has been working for me for years up to this point.
+As with anything involving third party packaging, maintenance can tend to get annoying.

 For Unifi you need either an external Mongo repo(!) and/or a OpenJDK PPA(!) to get it to work.

 Pi hole wants me to pipe a script to bash, and Plex just publishes one off debs with no repository, making that update a hassle.

 There are some benefits here, once I configure `unattended-upgrades` things generally run fine.
 It's a well understood system, and having the large repository of software is always good.
 Over time it tends to accumulate crap though.

 ## Ubuntu 16.04 with Docker containers